RebelToolbox/RebelDocumentation/getting_started/step_by_step/nodes_and_scenes.rst

 ..
-The goal of this page is to explain more than doc_key_concepts_overview about nodes and scenes, get the user to create their first concrete scene.
+The goal of this page is to explain more than /getting_started/introduction/key_concepts_overview about nodes and scenes, get the user to create their first concrete scene.

 .. _doc_nodes_and_scenes:

 Nodes and Scenes
 ================

-In :ref:`doc_key_concepts_overview`, we saw that a Rebel game is a tree of scenes and that each scene is a tree of nodes.
+In :doc:`/getting_started/introduction/key_concepts_overview`, we saw that a Rebel game is a tree of scenes and that each scene is a tree of nodes.
 In this lesson, we explain a bit more about them.
 You will also create your first scene.